eclipse-ibeji/freyja/adapters/cloud/grpc_cloud_adapter/README.md

 # gRPC Cloud Adapter

 The gRPC Cloud Adapter is intended to function as a "standard cloud adapter", enabling integration with other services that implement the appropriate APIs.
-This reduces the need for custom adapter implementations and facilitates integration with non-rust solutions.
+This reduces the need for custom adapter implementations and facilitates integration with non-rust solutions for other parts of the vehicle system.
 This library contains an implementation of the `CloudAdapter` trait from the contracts.

 ## Contract

-This adapter implements a gRPC client for the `CloudAdapter` service in the [cloud adapter v1 protobuf description](../../../interfaces/cloud_adapter/v1/cloud_adapter.proto).
+This adapter utilizes a gRPC client for the `CloudConnector` service in the [cloud connector v1 protobuf description](../../../interfaces/cloud_connector/v1/cloud_connector.proto).
 To integrate a cloud connector with this adapter, you will need to implement a gRPC server for this service.
 Samples can be found in the [Ibeji Example Applications Repository](https://github.com/eclipse-ibeji/ibeji-example-applications/tree/main/cloud_connectors/).

 ## Config